-In this interview, Brett Andersen, VP of Client Success at Degreed, talks about the dynamic role of CS and the importance of having clear cut strategies to structure growth, manage customer expectations and opportunities throughout the organization.
+In this interview, Brett Andersen, VP of Client Success at Degreed, talks about CS's dynamic role and the importance of having clear cut strategies to structure growth and manage customer expectations and opportunities throughout the organization.

 Demonstrating integrity to your brand promise

-Brett points out, in SaaS businesses, success consists of a twin advantage - two types of outcomes that are interrelated.
+Brett points out that success consists of a twin advantage in SaaS businesses - two types of interrelated outcomes.

 Promoting customers vision